jdbest/psy-203/03-lab-instructions.md

 rmarkdown::run("lab03/visualizing-data.Rmd")
 ```

-Once you've completed the tutorial, return here for an exercise that you will turn in at the end of the lab.
-Make sure that you *close the tutorial window*.
+Once you've completed the tutorial, return for the exercise that you will turn in at the end of the lab.
+You may need to close the tutorial window.
+You may also be able to run code in the Console while the tutorial is open by *clicking on the Console tab*.
+See what works for you.
+However, you cannot knit a document while a tutorial is running.

-Alternatively, if you would like to refer to the tutorial while also working on this document, open the HTML version of the tutorial (after closing it in RStudio) in a web browser to refer to the code.
+If you would like to refer to the tutorial while also working on this document, open the HTML version of the tutorial (after closing it in RStudio) in a web browser to refer to the code.
 (In RStudio.Cloud, browse to the file in the Files pane, click on it, and click "View in Web Browser".)

 ## Exercise

 This exercise gives you the opportunity to do the following:

-1. Practice
+1. Practice filtering and subsetting
+2. Practice creating histograms
+3. Use `ggplot2` to create basic plots including boxplots and scatterplots.

 You've downloaded the exercises along with the tutorial.
 Double click on the file called ``visualizing-data-exercises.Rmd` to open it, and follow the instructions.